tidalcycles/vim-tidal/README.md

 2. Have `g:tidal_no_mappings` setting on your `.vimrc`.
 This disables all mappings.
    *Solution*: Remove `<c-e>` binding, or rebind to something else.

+It could also be that you do not have `filetype plugin on` setting in your .vimrc.
+Make sure you have that setting defined.

 > I press `<c-e>` and nothing else happens